Dollars and Sense

 Have more questions?
 Please read through our Frequently Asked Questions for more information.

 Full-time members may qualify to receive child care assistance.
 The program is administered through GAP Solutions, Inc. There are income requirements that must be met in order to be eligible for the program.
-The Child Care Assistance Program Information Guide provides more details regarding the application process as well as rules and regulations surrounding the program's administration.
+For more information on how to apply, please see our Guide to Applying.
+You can also visit the GAP AmeriCorps Website (https://www.americorpschildcare.com/) for more details, Frequently Asked Questions, and the rules and regulations surrounding the program's administration.